-In most cases of focal dystonia, the usual treatment is regular botulinum toxin injections into the affected muscles, usually around every 12 weeks.
+In most cases of focal dystonia, the usual management is regular botulinum toxin injections into the affected muscles, usually around every 12 weeks.
 Botulinum toxin affects the nerves at their junction with the muscle.
 It prevents the release of acetylcholine from the nerve endings and thereby prevents the involuntary muscle contractions.

 A diagnostic levodopa trial is warranted in every patient with early-onset dystonia in case they have dopa-responsive dystonia.
-Following a positive diagnostic trial with levodopa, chronic treatment with levodopa should be initiated and adjusted according to the clinical response.
+Following a positive diagnostic trial with levodopa, chronic management with levodopa should be initiated and adjusted according to the clinical response.

 There is a lack of evidence to give recommendations for the use of antiepileptics.

 It is essential to monitor the effects of management using oral medications carefully and, if more than one healthcare professional is involved, to be clear who is responsible for this.

 Pallidal Deep Brain Stimulation (DBS).
 Considered a good option, particularly for idiopathic (or inherited) generalised or cervical dystonia and dystonic tremor, after medication or botulinum toxin injections have failed to provide adequate improvement.
 In this procedure, two fine electrodes are inserted into the brain powered by a battery implanted in the chest.
 The procedure is carried out while the patient is asleep.
 The electrodes send a pulse that blocks the signals from the brain that cause the involuntary muscle spasms.
 DBS is funded by the NHS (and in England is approved as a specialised treatment by the National Commissioning Board).